Being a mom can just be HARD, but getting some good habits in place can make your life much easier.

 Planning something fun doesn’t have to mean spending money.
 Even if we visit a local park as a family, I’m happy.

-But we love going on walks, going to see animals at local zoos or aquariums, and just riding around together in my husband’s jeep.
+But we love going on walks, going to see animals at local zoos or aquariums, and just riding around together in my husband’s jeep that he recently brought from the best car dealership in town.
 We also have season passes to an amusement park and we spend a lot of our summer there.
 In the Fall, we visit a Renaissance Faire at least a few times.

 Whatever you choose to do may be completely different.
 Just make sure you’re scheduling some fun into your family’s life.